Camilo Torres Restrepo: The United Front

+According to Torres' mother, before his laicization, Camilo had been visited by some politicians and was told that, if he wrote to Rome that he would lead his flock to the existing political parties and away from the Guerilla movement, he would become a Cardinal.
+He rejected by saying "I'm not for sale, amigos."

-The platform of his movement sought to address the needs of rural and urban areas, to eliminate the restricted democracy of the National Front at all costs, and the participation of the Church in Liberation Theology.
+The platform of his movement sought to address the needs of rural and urban areas, to eliminate the restricted democracy of the National Front at all costs, and the participation of the Church in liberation theology.
 However, the National Front lacked a clear political platform, despite being close to and sympathetic to the revolutionary left; they also had their own newspaper, headed by Pedro Acosta, of the same name, which was only distributed three times a week from 26 August 1965, printed in the workshops of the Antares publishing house and owned by Torres' friend Gonzalo Canal Ramírez.
 Despite the growing popularity of the United Front, Torres decided to contact Fabio Vásquez Castaño through student leader Jaime Arenas on 6 July 1965, who had previously led the strike at the Universidad Industrial de Santander.
 The United Front lasted from August to September 1965 (one month) after breaking with Christian Democracy for imposing a guerrilla line.
 His decision to resort to armed struggle was taken in the case of Jorge Eliécer Gaitán and expressed to Gloria Gaitán, daughter of the assassinated leader, who offered asylum to Torres, who gradually went underground.
 Despite this, Torres led a peaceful march with his students in Medellín and was arrested with his demonstrators, all university students, and held at the Asociación Sindical Antioqueña.
 He would later be intercepted in Ventaquemada on his way to Tunja, and in Bogotá he would also be detained after police repression of a demonstration by the Frente Unido.
 On 7 January 1966, Torres announced his incorporation into the ELN.